MirRoR4s/MIT-6.031-Software-Construction/lecture/05-version-control.md

 - Ready for change

   all about managing and organizing changes accept and integrate changes from other developers isolate speculative work on branches

-## More practice

-If you would like to get more practice with the concepts covered in this reading, you can visit the [question bank](<https://qable.mit.edu:8001/practice.html#Version> Control).
-The questions in this bank were written in previous semesters by students and staff, and are provided for review purposes only – doing them will not affect your classwork grades.

-Collaboratively authored with contributions from: Saman Amarasinghe, Adam Chlipala, Srini Devadas, Michael Ernst, Max Goldman, John Guttag, Daniel Jackson, Rob Miller, Martin Rinard, and Armando Solar-Lezama.
-This work is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).

-MIT EECS

-  spring 2021 course site archive  |  latest site at [mit.edu/6.031](http://web.mit.edu/6.031/)  |  [accessibility](http://accessibility.mit.edu/)